dmxt/dmxt-blog/README.md

     gatsby new my-blog https://github.com/dmxt/dmxt-blog

-You can change `my-blog` to your referred folder name.
+You can change `my-blog` to your preferred folder name.